Join Here | Log In

 How quickly can you run out of choline?

-A research study in the early 90s had healthy male volunteers eat a diet containing no choline for three weeks along with adequate, but not excess, methionine.
-(The liver can make some choline with methionine.)
-The results showed “plasma choline and phosphatidylcholine concentrations decreased an average of 30% during the 3-wk period when a choline-deficient diet was ingested”.
+A research study in the early 90s had healthy male volunteers eat a diet containing no choline for three weeks, along with adequate, but not excess, methionine. since the liver can make some choline with methionine.
+The results showed “plasma choline and phosphatidylcholine concentrations decreased an average of 30% during the 3-week period when a choline-deficient diet was ingested”.
 Liver enzyme tests showed that there were signs of liver dysfunction beginning.[ref]

 When you look at supplemental choline products, such as citicoline or Alpha-GPC, you’ll find that some are marketed as nootropics that supposedly increase focus and memory.
 Sounds great, but how does this work?